RonHochstenbach/HAABSAStar/README.md

 9. Install the required packages from the requirements.txt file by running the following command: `code(pip install -r requirements.txt)`.
 10. Install the required space language pack by running the following command: `code(python -m spacy download en)`

+Note: the files BERT768embedding2015.txt and BERT768embedding2016.txt are too large for GitHub.
+These can be generated using getBERTusingColab.py.

 ### Configure paths

 The following scripts contain file paths to adapt to your computer (this is done by adding the path to you virtual environment before the filename.
 For example "/path/to/venv"+"data/programGeneratedData/GloVetraindata"): main_cross.py, main_hyper.py, config.py, HyperDataMaker.py, adversarial.py.